HyunjiKim-creator/CS411_TEAM7/README.md

 # CS411_TEAM7

-* Welcome to CS411 Team 7's Group Project
+* Welcome to CS411 Team 7's Group Project!

 # Project Timeline

-* Kindly refer to our timeline for the project, which can be found at:
+* Refer to our timeline for the project, which can be found at:
   [https://github.com/HyunjiKim-creator/CS411_TEAM7/blob/main/Timeline.md](https://github.com/HyunjiKim-creator/CS411_TEAM7/blob/main/Timeline.md).

 # Team Progress